Sudden wealth syndrome: Symptoms

-There are a multitude of symptoms related to Sudden Wealth Syndrome, which can assist in recognising the risk of, or development of the psychological condition.
+There are a multitude of symptoms related to sudden wealth syndrome, which can assist in recognising the risk of, or development of the psychological condition.
 Symptoms commonly occur as a result of the unexpected and abrupt nature of receiving a large sum of money suddenly as it holds the potential to change their lifestyle and relationships.
 This can create mental and emotional stress when attempting to adjust to a new lifestyle and financial situation.
 Symptoms typically endure over a considerable period.

-The most common symptoms of Sudden Wealth Syndrome include:
+The most common symptoms of sudden wealth syndrome include:

 Isolation and paranoia

 The pressures of obtaining a large sum of money unexpectedly can trigger many self-critical emotions.
-Isolation primarily occurs due to depressive moods, which influence one to distance themselves from former friends, family, and work colleagues.
-This can be a result of a heightened sense of lifestyle differences, where an individual's social group may not be able to afford the wealth recipient’s expensive lifestyle choices, such as luxury products and travelling.
+Isolation primarily occurs due to depressive moods, which influence one to distance themselves from former friends, family, and colleagues.
+This can be a result of a heightened sense of lifestyle differences, where an individual's social group may not be able to afford the wealth recipient's expensive lifestyle choices, such as luxury products and travelling.
 This may result in a person separating themselves socially and morally from former relationships, and isolating themselves from familiar environments.

 Paranoia can act as a symptom on its own or can be an influencing factor in isolating oneself.
-Typically, paranoia in Sudden Wealth Syndromes entails an extreme fear that the recipient of affluence will lose their good fortune, or it will suddenly vanish.
-Additionally, paranoia can trigger a state known as Ticker Shock, which is used to describe someone who obsessively watches the stock market volatility to ensure their new fortune or new investments are not losing value.
+Typically, paranoia in sudden wealth syndrome entails an extreme fear that the recipient of affluence will lose their good fortune, or it will suddenly vanish.
+Additionally, paranoia can trigger a state known as ticker shock, which is used to describe someone who obsessively watches the stock market volatility to ensure their new fortune or new investments are not losing value.

 Isolation and paranoia can also be caused by their friend, family, and/or work relations own decisions to isolate themselves from the recipient as a result of jealousy, envy or resentment.
 These changed relationship dynamics and behaviour from an individual's social group can influence the onset of paranoia and a desire to isolate from their familiar social environments.
 These developments of paranoia and isolation can lead to more specific mental health issues, such as anxiety disorders, diagnosed depression, and/or insomnia.